How a Warsh-Led Fed Could Reshape Commercial Real Estate Financing

 Warsh's reported policy framework includes:

-- Structural Fed reform: Reducing the central bank's balance sheet beyond current quantitative tightening pace, potentially forcing tighter lending standards among regional banks that provide 68% of commercial mortgage originations
+- Structural Fed reform: Reducing the central bank's balance sheet beyond current quantitative tightening pace, potentially forcing tighter lending standards among regional banks that are major providers of commercial mortgage originations

 - Deregulatory posture: Revisiting Basel III capital requirements that have constrained bank lending to commercial property since 2023

-- Rate policy philosophy: Greater willingness to tolerate higher unemployment to combat inflation, which could extend the elevated rate environment by 12-18 months beyond current market expectations
+- Rate policy philosophy: Greater willingness to tolerate higher unemployment to combat inflation, which could extend the elevated rate environment well beyond current market expectations

 - Timeline: Any appointment would require Senate confirmation, with policy implementation likely beginning Q3 2026 at earliest